Directors

 What happens if I'm a director of multiple companies?

-Each company calculates Employer's NI independently - there's no sharing of thresholds.
-For Employee's NI, if your combined earnings exceed the Upper Earnings Limit, you may want to apply for NI deferment to avoid overpaying.
+Each company calculates Employer's NI independently.
+There is no sharing of thresholds.
+For Employee's NI, if your combined earnings exceed the Upper Earnings Limit, you may want to apply for NI deferment using form CA72A to avoid overpaying.

 Conclusion